mtlee144/linked-blog-starter-md/publish/Campaign 1/Session Zero/Session Zero.md

 - Happy to scrap because more work but it'd integrate your characters more into the world.

-### Hero Forge
+### Miniatures
-Make a character for it on heroforge 2.0.
-I will endeavour to make more terrain and maps that we can use it for.
+Make a character for it on heroforge 2.0 or Eldritch Foundry.
+I will endeavour to make more terrain and battle maps that we can use them for